yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/11-node-rules.md

 ### Selecting the nodes to check

-When we created our node rule wi`--scan-type option.
-This, by default, creates a rule that is applicable to all nodes in the cluster, i.e.: `worker` and `master` nodes.
+The node rules created with `./utils/add_platform_rule.py create node ...` are by default applicable to all nodes in the cluster,  i.e.: `worker` and `master` nodes.

 To restrict a node rule to scan only on master nodes, you need to change the `platform` key in the `rule.yml` to `ocp4-master-node`.